ReactiveHTML/rimmel/README.md

 The result is then wired back to the DOM through a `Sink`.

 ## Why Rimmel?
-- Functional-Reactive: you can treat nearly everything in the DOM as observable streams, which means a lot less code to write
+- Functional-Reactive: you can treat nearly everything as observable streams, which means a lot less code to write
-- Fast: Rimmel doesn't use any virtual DOM, so renders are around _fast-enough_ for most use cases and updates can run at "vanilla+" speed in certain others
+- Fast: No Virtual DOM, so renders are around _fast-enough_ for most use cases and updates can run at "vanilla+" speed in certain others
-- Super simple to start: no toolchain required, just click and change [on Codepen](https://codepen.io/fourtyeighthours/)
+- Super simple to start: no toolchain required, just click and go [on Codepen](https://codepen.io/fourtyeighthours/)
-- Powerful: when using Observable streams you can manage even the most complex state you can think of with grace, elegance and simplicity
+- Powerful: Observables are not a requirement, but when using them you can manage even the most complex state you can think of with grace, elegance and simplicity
-- Scalable: Scalability is an architectural feature.
-Bad architectures don't scale.
-Good ones do, and Rimmel will not be your bottleneck.

 Playground: [Stackblitz](https://stackblitz.com/@dariomannu/collections/rimmel-js-experiments)